MikaelaEstefan/EntregaFinalEntrefan/READme.md

 El objetivo de es poder generar reportes de gastos, pudiendo generar categorías y filtrar por fecha.
 Las funcionalidad actuales son las siguientes:

--Añadir nueva categoría
-This is a simple JavaScript application that allows users to track their expenses by category and date.
-It provides the following functionality:

 - Añadir nueva categoría
 - Añadir gastos a esa categoría
 - Mostrar gasto por categoría